-A mentor helps you problem solve, prioritise and take action.
-Like a coach, they can keep you accountable, but a mentor might also give suggestions or push you to make certain moves to help you achieve your targets.
+A mentor helps you identify opportunities and threats, problem solve, prioritise and take action.
+Like coaches, they can keep you accountable, but a mentor might also give suggestions or push you to make certain moves to help you achieve your targets.

 Both provide value of course, but a mentor is more inclined to roll up their sleeves to help with the running of your company and create a business plan with you.
 They can also troubleshoot if something goes wrong, or you get stuck.

 Why should I become a mentor?

 Mentoring can be incredibly fulfilling.
 It isn’t just the mentee who benefits from the experience.
 You’re investing your time in another person and can see them grow and flourish, as well as forming an ongoing connection with them.

 "We make a living by what we get, but we make a life by what we give."

 If you’re an expert in a particular field, mentoring entrepreneurs in your chosen specialism allows you to have an additional influence on shaping your industry beyond your own work.
 It also gives you the opportunity to shape new leaders to leave a long-lasting positive impact that they’re likely to take with them throughout their career.
 They will also pass on the skills you’ve taught them to their teams, so the effect you’ve had and knowledge you’ve imparted cascades down even further.